What’s a Hot Water Tempering Valve?

 Tempering valves are found on all types of hot water systems and are defined by their cap colour:

-Blue Cap Tempering Valve: Standard household storage water heaters
+- Blue Cap Tempering Valve: Standard household storage water heaters

-Orange Cap Tempering Valve: Solar hot water systems/Heat pump hot water systems
+- Orange Cap Tempering Valve: Solar hot water systems/Heat pump hot water systems

-Green Cap Tempering Valve: Instantaneous Gas hot water systems (orange often used also)
+- Green Cap Tempering Valve: Instantaneous Gas hot water systems (orange often used also)

-Red or Black Cap Tempering Valve: Large capacity systems/Commercial water heaters
+- Red or Black Cap Tempering Valve: Large capacity systems/Commercial water heaters

 Our customers can always rely on local Mr Emergency plumbers for a professional hot water service.
 We have plumbers on call 24 hours a day, which means you can enjoy after hours attendance if necessary.

 From the smallest tempering valve replacement to a full hot water unit installation, our work covers jobs big or small.
 We also provide more than just a quick fix.
-Our focus is on long term solutions.
+Our focus is on long-term solutions.

-If your hot water system’s delivery isn’t up to scratch, call Mr Emergency today.
+If your hot water system’s delivery isn’t up to scratch, contact Mr Emergency today.
 We’ll have a licensed plumber at your home for professional tempering valve services.
 Your hot water is in safe hands.